 The first Corporate Sustainability Assessment (CSA) is sent to 2,000 companies.
 It is paper-based and all materials and evidence are returned as hard copies.

 Dow Jones Indexes (now S&P Dow Jones Indices) & SAM jointly launch the world’s first ever global sustainability benchmark, the DJSI World.

 The first ever DJSI World Index has 228 components.

-The Dow Jones Sustainability Indices are a joint product of S&P Dow Jones Indices LLC (“S&P DJI”) and/or its affiliates and RobecoSAM AG (“RobecoSAM”).
-S&P® is a registered trademark of Standard & Poor’s Financial Services LLC, Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”) The trademarks have been licensed to S&P DJI and its affiliates.
+The Dow Jones Sustainability Indices are a product of S&P Dow Jones Indices LLC (“S&P DJI”) and/or its affiliates.
+S&P® is a registered trademark of Standard & Poor’s Financial Services LLC, Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”).
+The trademarks have been licensed to S&P DJI and its affiliates.

-Copyright Unless otherwise noted, text, images and layout of this publication are the exclusive property of RobecoSAM AG and/or S&P DJI and their related, affiliated and subsidiary companies and may not be copied or distributed, in whole or in part, without the express written consent of S&P DJI or RobecoSAM AG.
+Copyright Unless otherwise noted, text, images and layout of this publication are the exclusive property of S&P DJI and their related, affiliated and subsidiary companies and may not be copied or distributed, in whole or in part, without the express written consent of S&P DJI.